secretstartups/handbook/content/handbook/marketing/developer-relations/evangelist-program.md

 #### Meetup format ideas

 Think outside the box.
-All meetups and community events are diffent.
+All meetups and community events are different.
 Find what works for your members and fits the event goals.

 - Panel: Ask 3-4 people to share or breakdown their favorite feature
 - Roundtable discussion: Attendees will discuss the new features in a structured manner.
 Assign someone who will document the pros, cons, and neural thoughts of the new release.
 Share the discussion with the GitLab DE team.